imeyefly/Rando-Prompto/README.md

 * The app is completely customizable, so you can have only the kinds of phrases you want.
   From the category names to the contents, it all can be changed.
-And with the category editor, it is as easy as it can be to add, edit, replace, and remove from the lists,
+And with the category editor, it is as easy as it can be to add, edit, replace, and remove from the lists.

 * The generated prompts may just inspire you to prompt in ways you may not otherwise think of.